acidcrash376/Deploy-SplunkForwarder/README.md

 ### 2.0.1.Beta
 Changed wording of Install *Install HIDS* to *Install Universal Forwarder* to be clearer as to what it was doing.

+### 2.0.2.Beta
+Diagnostics Menu added
+Check services, Restart Services and Start Services added to Diagnostics Menu List Computers, Ping Computers, Test WinRM connection moved to Diagnostics Menu Configure Sysmon inputs.conf file added to Clients Config Menu

 ## To-Do
-1. Create a Diagnostics menu
+1. ~~Create a Diagnostics menu
-2. Move List Host, Ping Host, Test WinRM on Host options to Diagnostics
+2. ~~Move List Host, Ping Host, Test WinRM on Host options to Diagnostics
-3. Create a Check Service and Restart Service check in Diagnostics
+3. ~~Create a Check Service and Restart Service check in Diagnostics
 4. Add a function to populate the computers.txt from active directory